-Many have argued, as mentioned above, that the negative evaluation of Solomon only begins in chapter 11.
-This position relies primarily on explicit statements in ch.
-11 that declare that “Solomon did what was evil in the sight of the Lord” (1 Kgs 11:6).
-The story of the Queen of Sheba in ch.
-10, which—initially—seems to present both Solomon and the queen in a positive light, reinforce this delineation.
+Many scholars have argued, as mentioned above, that the negative evaluation of Solomon only begins in chapter 11.
+This position relies primarily on explicit statements such as “Solomon did what was evil in the sight of the Lord” (1 Kgs 11.6).
+The story of the Queen of Sheba in chapter 10 initially seems to present both Solomon and the queen in a positive light, reinforcing this delineation.
 The queen is impressed by the king and by his wisdom, his people, and even his God.
-The king, for his part, is an exemplary host and their parting resembles that of two leaders concluding a particularly successful political summit.
-This view may garner further support from chs.
-3–10.
-These chapters form a unified literary structure that includes detailed description of two different interpersonal encounters with Solomon, one which begins and one which concludes the unit, creating an aesthetically neat narrative frame.
+The king, for his part, is an exemplary host, and their parting implies a particularly successful political summit.
+This view may garner further support from chapters 3–10, which begin and conclude with interpersonal encounters, thus creating a strong narrative frame for this unit.
 The first encounter involves the two prostitutes, who are at the bottom rung of the social ladder.
-There, Solomon establishes his status as a judge and as a wise, attentive, and beneficent leader of the society for which he is responsible (1 Kgs 3:16–28).
-The second encounter is with the exotic queen who comes from a distant land to inspect the king, having heard rumors of Solomon’s extraordinary wisdom.
-On its surface, the aim of this second story appears to be to establish Solomon’s status as a world-renowned leader.
+There, Solomon establishes his status as a judge and as a wise, attentive, and beneficent leader of the society for which he is responsible (1 Kgs 3.16–28).
+The second encounter is with the exotic queen who comes from a distant land to assess the king, having heard rumors of Solomon’s extraordinary wisdom.
+On the surface, this second story appears to establish Solomon’s status as a world-renowned leader.
 In this context, J.T.
-Walsh demonstrated the appearance of the motifs of wisdom, wealth, and honor—the three gifts that God granted Solomon—in both the opening and closing narratives of the frame.
-Thus, 1Kgs 3:16–4:34 stands opposite 1Kgs 9:26–10:29.
-In this way, the Book of Kings arranges a neat frame for the positive period of Solomon’s frame.
-Walsh placed the chapters in a table as follows:
+Walsh pointed out the motifs of wisdom, wealth, and honor—the three gifts that God granted Solomon—in both the opening and closing narratives of the frame.
+Thus, 1 Kgs 3.16–4.34 mirrors 1 Kgs 9.26–10.29, creating a neat frame for the positive period of Solomon’s reign.